HMS Crescent (1784)

 HMS Crescent was a 36-gun Flora-class frigate of the British Royal Navy.
-Launched in 1784, she spent the first years of her service on blockade duty in the English Channel where she single-handedly captured the French frigate, La Reunion.
+Launched in 1784, she spent the first years of her service on blockade duty in the English Channel where she single-handedly captured the French frigate, Réunion.
 In 1795, Crescent was part of a squadron commanded by George Elphinstone, that forced the surrender of a Batavian Navy squadron at the capitulation of Saldanha Bay.
 After serving in the West Indies, Crescent returned to home waters and was wrecked off the coast of Jutland on 6 December 1808.

 Background

 Britain's early preference for smaller warships was mainly because of a requirement to maintain a large navy and to keep the expense of doing so down.
 However, by the latter half of the 1770s, Britain was facing a war with France, Spain and the United States of America, and was in need of a more powerful type of frigate.
-In 1778, the Navy Board ordered the first of two new types of frigate, the Minerva-class of 38 guns, and the Flora-class of 36-guns.
+In 1778, the Navy Board ordered the first of two new types of frigate, the Minerva-class of 38 guns, and the Flora-class of 36 guns.
 For both 18-pounder guns comprised the main battery.
 Crescent was ordered on 11 August 1781 and was to be of the 36-gun variety.